Already a DIA Member? Sign in. Not a member? Join.

 Session Chair(s)

-Patrik Andersson, PhD
+Patrik Andersson, PHD

-Patrik Andersson, PhD
+Patrik Andersson, PHD

-AstraZeneca R&D, Sweden
+Principal Scientist, Discovery Safety Specialist, AstraZeneca R&D, Sweden

-James Wild, PhD
+James Wild, PHD, MS

-James Wild, PhD
+James Wild, PHD, MS

-FDA, United States
+Pharmacologist, CDER, FDA, United States

 Hybridization-dependent off-target effects are a potential safety concern for both oligonucleotide and gene editing therapeutics.
 This session will start with updated recommendations from Industry on identification, verification and risk assessment of off-target sites for oligonucleotides.
 This will be followed by a presentation with concrete examples illustrating how the recommendations could be used.
-The final presentation will focus on assessment of off-target editing for in vivo gene editing approaches.
+The final presentations will focus on assessment of off-target editing for in vivo gene editing approaches.

 Learning Objective : At the conclusion of this session, participants should be able to: